Adaptavist/terraform-module-aws-fargate/README.md

 4. Navigate to line 198 and change the *source* property for the *module "fargate-service"* to point to your branch by changing the value of the *ref=* part of the url to be like *ref=BranchName*.
 5. Pull the latest terraform code from the branch by running the command of *terraform init*.

+## Conventional commits

+This repository utilises [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+For example, to trigger a new release version, please make sure your commits match this format.